 Our Public Health Nutrition Team support local organisations to address health and economic food issues, particularly with staff who work with vulnerable individuals and families.
 Our approach has a strong emphasis on engagement and a focus on sustainability.
 Enabling organisations to be the catalyst and lead in their own communities to use food activities as a mechanism or vehicle to promote positive changes in health.

 Areas of work include:

-- Training – For staff and volunteers within NHS, Local Authority and 3rd sector organisations
+- Training – For staff and volunteers within NHS, local authority and voluntary organisations.

-- Campaigns – Raise awareness of key nutrition messages through a variety of marketing media
+- Campaigns – Raise awareness of key nutrition messages through a variety of marketing and social media strategies.

 Current programmes include: Mini Steps, Make and Taste, Cooking Skills, Food Waste and Budgeting.

 Inequalities – Resources and Toolkits

 Everyone needs to eat and food activities can be a non threatening vehicle for engaging with people and can help address a range of issues not only health related.
 For example building self confidence, help with budgeting and social interaction.
 A range of resources and toolkits have been developed to empower staff to deliver basic food messages and interactive activities.
 For more information visit

 NHS Forth Valley, Public Health Nutrition Team have launched their new Community Food Activity Grants.
 These grants can be used to increase food skills and knowledge of food waste, including: cooking, budgeting and outdoor cooking.
 We are interested to hear from projects in areas across Falkirk, Stirling and Clackmannanshire who are working in particular with young people and/or older adults in the community.

 Grants are available up to a maximum of £400.